jp1884/techvolution-vegas-baby/xx_Why Cant Dreams Be Memories/stories.md

 I didn't want you too because I didn't want to give up.
 So I decided to take my life.
 It was the only way to live with dreams.

 If you want to understand this, you must know what it is to dream.
 Actually dream of something you want to do.
 Write a book, earn a medal, start a band, sail around the world.
-Dreams are life, they animate our flesh to move.

 If I lived it would been dreamless.
 Like a sail, our souls needs dreams to keep moving.